 ECMWF searched for contacts via Helix Nebula – the Science Cloud Initiative.
-After testing with a couple of providers, CloudSigma proved to be the only one able to meet their requirements.
+After testing with a couple of providers, CloudSigma was the only one able to meet their requirements.

 “We did a proof of concept with those providers that agreed to offer a networking test for us, and then the best one was CloudSigma, able to offer the bandwidth we needed.”

-The key success criteria for the ECMWF use case is to be able to get the data to the site of the Member States on time for it to be useful for any potential third party customers, since the value of weather forecasts falls very quickly with time.
+The key success criteria for the ECMWF chosen cloud provider is to be able to get the data to the site of the Member States on time for it to be useful for any potential third party customers.
+The reason is that the value of weather forecasts falls very quickly with time.

 Hence, the major requirements were fast networking, sustaining up to 3Gbps for real application data transfers from ECMWF with fast storage able to write data quickly.
-Then fast computing is required to process that data in time.
+Then, another requirement was fast computing to process that data in time.

 “Fast networking and top disk performance are the main reasons for choosing CloudSigma over other providers.”Ricardo Correa, Network Applications Expert @ ECMWF

-In addition, the products generated by ECMWF have a very restricted daily schedule and ECMWF is not allowed to release any product before a scheduled time.
-With CloudSigma both ECMWF and their customer Member States have their own accounts and ECMWF is able to send the products to the CloudSigma server of the Member State at exactly the scheduled time.
-After receiving them,the Member State can then post process the products in their virtual machine and expose the results to their own customers.
+In addition, the products generated by ECMWF have a very restricted daily schedule.
+ECMWF is not allowed to release any product before a scheduled time.
+With CloudSigma, both ECMWF and their customer Member States have their own accounts.
+ECMWF is able to send the products to the CloudSigma server of the Member State at exactly the scheduled time.
+After receiving them, the Member State can then post process the products in their virtual machine.
+Finally, it can expose the results to their own customers.

 “We stage these products at CloudSigma, because we get a fantastic network bandwidth to our data center – up to 6 Gbps.
 As a result, we are able to send the products to our Member States at exactly the scheduled time.”

 Using the commercial internet providers, ECMWF could not achieve the performance they needed.
 The maximum performance was 2 Gbps and there was a lot of packet loss.
-At CloudSigma the solution was enabled by using a private peering session with GEANT via SWITCH.ch with a dedicated bandwidth of 10Gbps (with a commit of 3Gbps 95th percentile).
+At CloudSigma the solution was enabled by using a private peering session with GEANT via SWITCH.ch.
+It had a dedicated bandwidth of 10Gbps (with a commit of 3Gbps 95th percentile).

 Another key requirement for the ECMWF use case is to ensure a highly available architecture to avoid single points of failure at the infrastructure level.
-This was achieved by using the ‘avoid’ functionality for defined servers offered within the CloudSigma functionality and combining this with the node failure tolerant clustered storage system used to drive CloudSigma’s SSD storage offering.
+This was achieved by using the ‘avoid’ functionality for defined servers offered within the CloudSigma functionality.
+Then, combining this with the node failure tolerant clustered storage system used to drive CloudSigma’s SSD storage offering.
 The clustered storage system used by CloudSigma offers high availability and an ‘always live’ environment that can survive hardware and software life cycles uninterrupted.
-This allows true high availability cluster setups to be provisioned.
+This allows the provisioning of true high availability cluster setups.

-Both ECMWF and their customers are very happy with the service performance, and using the cloud for other things apart from delivering or receiving this particular forecast service.
+Both ECMWF and their customers are very happy with the service performance.
+They also use the cloud for other things apart from delivering or receiving this particular weather forecast service.
 The initial customer that was onboarded today serves as an example for promoting this new ECMWF service.
 ECMWF is in the process of increasing its collaboration and partnership with CloudSigma in order to benefit further from the expansion of their own service.

 “Our customers are very very happy with the service and they are planning to automatically scale horizontally doing all kinds of things.”

-A year after the cooperation between ECMWF and CloudSigma started, ECMWF are planning to benefit from our global exposure.
-On a closely related project ECMWF has commercial customers in the U.S. requiring data to be delivered to their sites.
+A year after the initial cooperation between ECMWF and CloudSigma, ECMWF are planning to benefit from our global exposure.
+On a closely related project ECMWF has commercial customers in the U.S. requiring data delivery to their sites.

-By using our Cloud infrastructure ECMWF is able to transmit the data from within the U.S. lowering network latencies and therefore increasing data transfer performance.
-These customers used to be served from a proxy host in Canada but recently the whole infrastructure was successfully migrated to CloudSigma data center in Washington DC.
+By using our Cloud infrastructure ECMWF is able to transmit the data from within the U.S. lowering network latencies.
+Therefore, it increases data transfer performance.
+These customers received service from a proxy host in Canada.
+Recently, the whole infrastructure was successfully migrated to CloudSigma data center in Washington DC.